GAN Compression: Efficient Architectures for Interactive Conditional GANs: Appendix

-\paragraph{Training Epochs.} In all experiments, we adopt the Adam optimizer~\cite{kingma2015adam} and keep the same learning rate in the beginning and linearly decay the rate to zero over in the later stage of the training.
-We use different epochs for the from-scratch training, distillation, and fine-tuning from the ``once-for-all''~\cite{cai2019once} network training.
+In all experiments, we adopt the Adam optimizer~\cite{kingma2015adam}.
+For CycleGAN, Pix2pix and GauGAN, we keep the same learning rate in the beginning and linearly decay the rate to zero over in the later stage of the training.
+For MUNIT, we decay decays the learning rate by 0.1 every {\ttfamily step\_size} epochs.
+We use different epochs for the from-scratch training, distillation, and fine-tuning from the once-for-all~\cite{cai2020once} network training.
 The specific epochs for each task are listed in Table~\ref{tab:hyperparameter}.

-\paragraph{Distillation Layers.} We choose 4 intermediate activations for distillation in our experiments.
-We split the 9 residual blocks into groups of size 3, and use feature distillation every three layers.
-We empirically find that such a configuration can transfer enough knowledge while is easy for student network to learn as shown in Appendix~\ref{app:ablation}.
+Please refer to our \href{https://github.com/mit-han-lab/gan-compression}{code} for more details.